 Our design replaced the nine level crossing with ‘rail-overs’, where the rail line is elevated above the existing corridor.
 By designing the line this way, we separated the road and rail and eliminated major barriers separating communities.

-Designing for Minimal Community and Environmental Impact
+Designing for Minimal Impact on Community and Environment

 Other benefits of our design scheme included: